-- A. Students will complete at least six major writing assignments.
+- 1. Students will complete at least three major writing assignments.
 All work submitted to the instructor must be original to this semester and section of this class.
-Work previously submitted for any other class does not fulfill the requirements of this class. - B. Students will write two or more timed, impromptu essays, one of which is the Final Exam.
+Work previously submitted for any other class does not fulfill the requirements of this class. - 2.
+Students will write six or more timed, impromptu essays.
 The minimum word count for the final will be 500 words, and the time limit will be two hours.
-Essays will be evaluated for content and mechanics according to the Rubric for Composition. - C. Students will write two or more major writing assignments of at least 500 words each produced through the process of multiple drafts and revisions that will be written both in and out of class.
-The composition process may include multiple assignments and deadlines, and the essays will be evaluated for content and mechanics according to the Rubric for Composition. - D. Students will write one multiple-source essay of at least 750 words produced through the process of multiple drafts and revisions that will be written both in and out of class.
-The composition process may include multiple assignments and deadlines, and the essays will be evaluated for content and mechanics according to the Rubric for Composition. - E. Students will be responsible for other written responses, quizzes, and peer review assignments. - F. Students will write a final exam essay at the time published in the college's official exam schedule.
+Essays will be evaluated for content and mechanics according to the Rubric for Composition. - 3.
+Students will write two or more major writing assignments of at least 500 words each produced through the process of multiple drafts and revisions that will be written both in and out of class.
+The composition process may include multiple assignments and deadlines, and the essays will be evaluated for content and mechanics according to the Rubric for Composition. - 4.
+Students will write one multiple-source essay of at least 750 words produced through the process of multiple drafts and revisions that will be written both in and out of class.
+The composition process may include multiple assignments and deadlines, and the essays will be evaluated for content and mechanics according to the Rubric for Composition. - 5.
+The Final Exam with be a personal experience essay in response to what has been learned from the semester-long encounter with writing.
+This essay will be due no later than the scheduled exam period for this course. - 6.
+Students will be responsible for other written responses, quizzes, and peer review assignments.

+- 7. Students will write a final exam essay at the time published in the college's official exam schedule.
 Alternative exam arrangements must be approved by the division chairperson.
-No student may take the Final Examination without first having submitted all other writing assignments in a sequential manner to the course instructor. - G. Students will demonstrate competency in the use of standard English and MLA style by the end of the course.
+No student may take the Final Examination without first having submitted all other writing assignments in a sequential manner to the course instructor. - 8.
+Students will demonstrate competency in the use of standard English and MLA style by the end of the course.